Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Request.md

 This request must be invoked as a server→API call for each form submission and should not be attempted directly from the browser.

 <!-- theme: info -->
-> When integrating with 3-D Secure `authentication3DS` _true_ in required in `transactionDetails`, for more information see the [3-D Secure](?path=docs/Online-Mobile-Digital/3D-Secure/3DS-Secure-Data-Capture.md) integration article.
+> When integrating with 3-D Secure `authentication3DS` _true_ is required in `transactionDetails`, for more information see the [3-D Secure](?path=docs/Online-Mobile-Digital/3D-Secure/3DS-Secure-Data-Capture.md) integration article.

 ---